 Akelius owns fifty thousand rental apartments in metropolitan cities such as New York, Boston, Toronto, Paris, London, Berlin, Copenhagen and Stockholm.

 Akelius strives to give a better living in growing, soulful, metropolitan cities.

-proportion of fair value
+proportion of fair value, percent

 Akelius’ holdings are located in walkable, sought after inner city locations.